Confident (Demi Lovato song): Chart performance

 "Confident" debuted at number 84 on the US Billboard Hot 100 issued for October 10, 2015.
 After the release of the music video, the song re-entered on the chart at number 58 on the chart of October 31, 2015.
 In the next week, after Lovato's performance of the song with a melody with "Cool for the Summer" on Saturday Night Live, "Confident" climbed from number 58 to number 31, prompted by a 127% increase in sales (48,000 downloads sold) and a 43% increase to US streams (4.3 million streams), winning a Streaming Gainer honor that week.
 Following Lovato's performance of the song at the 2015 American Music Awards on November 22, 2015, the song rose from number 36 to number 28, selling 50,000 copies(+71% in sales from last week) on the week end of December 12, 2015.
 For the week ending December 19, 2015, "Confident" rose from the number 28 to number 21 on the chart (its peak position).
-It has sold over 3 million units in the United States being certified Triple Platinum by the Recording Industry Association of America (RIAA).
+It has sold over four million units in the United States being certified quadruple Platinum by the Recording Industry Association of America (RIAA).

-The song reached number 37 in the Canada.
+The song reached number 37 in Canada.
 On March 10, 2015, "Confident" received the certification of platinum on the country for sales of 80,000 copies.
 In Australia, "Confident" debuted at number 35 on the Australian Singles Chart for the week ending November 1, 2015.
 The following week, it fell off the chart.
 In the United Kingdom, the song debuted at number 65 on the UK Singles Chart.
 "Confident" initially entered the Irish Singles Chart at number 68 on the chart issued for October 22, 2015.
 The following week the song climbed seven positions and peaked number 61 on the country.
 Elsewhere, "Confident" attained peaks of number 27 in Scotland, number 23 in Slovakia, number 55 in the Netherlands. and number 27 in New Zealand.